lachezaraspa/PHPProject1DV608/Test Cases.md

 * Error message: "Task cannot be empty!
 Please fill in some text." is shown.
 * A form for creating task is shown

-##Test case 3.2: Failed to create task without giving valid date
+##Test case 4.2: Failed to edit task without giving valid date
 The user is loged in and is viewing the form for creating tasks.
+The old description of the task is in the text box, and the old date and time are filled in as well.

 ###Input:
-* No date or passed date and time is given
+* No date or passed date and time are given
 * Press "Create" button

 ###Output: